 Each ponytail has a pink plastic cap on the end with a heart shaped hole on one side and a heart-shaped peg on the tip.
 The hair bows have a smaller heart shape that fits inside of the heart on the side of the ponytail cap:

-The bow attaches easily to the ponytail, and then it has a small circular hole that can accomodate the cookie decorations:
+The bow attaches easily to the ponytail, and then it has a small circular hole that can accommodate the cookie decorations:

 So, the ponytails alone have several different variations--they can be undecorated, have just the pink and white striped bow, or have the bow adorned with the cookie pop of your choice: